 “When you take a smart person and help them find and focus their passions, you have a powerful mix.
 Smart people who aren’t passionate create a bad vibe.” – James Whittaker, Renowned Software Evangelist at Microsoft.

 Software testing has a very wide profile; it not only involves manual testing, but its scope widens to performance analysis, security analysis, writing test automation, security frameworks etc. This makes a tester or a QA engineer’s role so crucial and software giants like Microsoft, Google, Amazon etc. consider them at par with the developers.
-We have compiled 10 key questions to ask a potential prospect when looking to hire a software tester.
+We have compiled 10 key software testing interview questions to ask a potential prospect when looking to hire a software tester.
 In order to hire a passionate QA engineer, don’t just focus on the experience, but more importantly, gauge their logical and critical thinking skills.

 1. What are the processes to be followed to reproduce a bug?